-On systems with the minimum supported screen height (800 pixels for Mixbus, or 1200 pixels for Mixbus32C), you may not be able to fit the editor or mixer window on your screen.
+• On systems with the minimum supported screen height (900 pixels), you may not be able to fit the editor or mixer window on your screen.
 You can visit Preferences->Appearance and change the "mixer strip scale" to fit the mixer to your screen, but sizes less than 100% will be compromised.